 Do your customers trust and believe in your company?
 Do you trust and believe your employees?
 Do your employees trust and believe in you?

-A corporate ethics policy is a cornerstone to providing employees and clients with concrete guidelines about what is and is not accepted in the workplace, without the need for constant oversight from management.
-It can also provide transparency in action and goodwill with customers who strive to find companies they can trust.
+A corporate ethics policy is a cornerstone to providing employees and clients with concrete guidelines about what is and is not accepted in the workplace without the need for constant oversight from management.
+It can also provide transparency in action and goodwill with customers who strive to find companies that they can trust.

 A good policy does more than just outline concepts of good behavior, it also communicates expectations and requirements, has buy-in from all levels of business (from the board of directors down), and develops measurements to determine if ethics are being maintained and yielding the desired results.

-Creating an ethics policy can be daunting, as evidenced by the how popular the Ethics topic is on KnowledgeLeader.
+Creating an ethics policy can be daunting, as evidenced by how popular the Ethics topic is on KnowledgeLeader.
 The Code of Business Conduct sample document, the Guide to Developing an Effective Code of Conduct and the Ethics Program Review Audit Work Program are all very popular for a reason.